arthurshafikov/arthurshafikov/README.md

 # Hi there 👋, I'm Arthur!

-I am **Software Engineer** from Russia, I love to code and solve interesting tasks.
+I am a **Software Engineer** from Russia, I love to code and solve interesting tasks.
 For me **programming** is more that just a job.
-I like to learn through **practice** rather than learning from lectures.
-I prefer to **experiment and try** than to think and procrastinate about my tasks.
+I don't like to learn only from lectures, I like **practice**.
+I prefer to **experiment and try** rather than to think and procrastinate about my tasks.

 ## ✨ Current **Stack**
 1. PHP (Laravel)